Colorado P.E.O. Charitable Corporation

 How is CPCC funded?

-Ensuring that individual or chapter donations go to CPCC or the intended project is simple.
+Ensuring that individual or chapter donations go to the intended project is simple.
 All donations are to be accompanied by the official CPCC Donation Form.
 The donation form asks to which project(s) you would like your donation to be applied.

 What are the fundraising guidelines for CPCC?

-As with State and International projects, fundraising is the responsibility of individuals and chapters.
-Our Board of Directors, Boards of Trustees, and employees are not required to engage in fundraising efforts other than asking for your donations.
+As with P.E.O.
+State and International projects, fundraising is the responsibility of individuals and chapters.
+Our Board of Directors, Trustees, and employees are not required to engage in fundraising efforts other than asking for your donations.
 Your chapter is encouraged to fundraise following the guidelines established by International Chapter.
-Proceeds from your efforts are welcome donations to our corporation and our projects, as well as to Colorado State projects and International projects.
+Proceeds from your efforts are welcome donations to our corporation and our two projects, as well as to Colorado State projects and International projects.
 Individuals are also welcome to engage in fundraising efforts, in accordance with International guidelines, to benefit our projects.

 COLORADO P.E.O.
 CHARITABLE CORPORATION (CPCC) BOARD OF DIRECTORS (BoD)